 4. You Must Maintain a Security Clearance

 If you're going to have a job that requires a security clearance (and there were over one million public and private sector jobs that had a security clearance), you will be subject to a credit check.
-Having a little bit of student loan debt shouldn't hurt you, but having a lot of student loan debt (or student loan debt combined with other debt) could get you fired.
+Having student loan debt shouldn't hurt you, but having any student loan debt in default could get you fired.
 The risk is that you could be vulnerable to being bribed by a foreign government in exchange for paying off your student loans.

 5. Your Employment Contract Says Your Must Maintain "Good" Credit